intelligent-machine-learning/dlrover/docs/design/virtual-env.md

 reliable testing on DLRover before each update.

 DLRover consists of multiple components and those components coordinate with each other to train the DL models.
-Since DLRover can run quite different training jobs, e.g., Flink, Tensorflow and PyTorch, for different DL models, the job relevant components (e.g., operators) are quite different from each other.
+Since DLRover can run quite different training jobs, e.g.,
+Tensorflow and PyTorch, for different DL models, the job relevant components (e.g., operators) are quite different from each other.
 Unit tests indeed guarantee the function correctness of the single component.
 We still need to test the coordination